Scratchpad raises $13 million to power-up Salesforce with a productivity workspace for sales teams

 Scratch that

-The Scratchpad platform was developed from “thousands of conversations with sales professionals and designed specifically for their needs,” according to Salehi.
-This includes Scratchpad Notes, which sales reps can use during or after calls to record insights or collaborate with others — this connects directly into Salesforce.
-The platform also offers different views for managing pipelines, such as grid view which is basically inline editing for Salesforce records, circumventing the need for spreadsheets.
+The Scratchpad platform was developed from “thousands of conversations with sales professionals and designed specifically for their needs,” Salehi said.
+This includes Scratchpad Notes, which sales reps can use during or after calls to record insights or collaborate with others — and which connects directly into Salesforce.
+The platform also offers different views for managing pipelines, such as a grid view, which is basically inline editing for Salesforce records, circumventing the need for spreadsheets.

 Users can also create Kanban boards to provide a more detailed overview of deals at every stage.